How to deploy

 { "scripts": { "dev": "next dev", "build": "next build", "start": "next start" }}

-to start the Node.js server.
+Then, run npm run build to build your application and npm run start to start the Node.js server.
 This server supports all Next.js features.
-If needed, you can also eject to a custom server.
+If needed, you can also eject to a custom serverarrow-up-right.

 Next.js can be adapted to run on different platforms to support their infrastructure capabilities.